 There are a few cases where a botanist had unpublished books where he named a few new plants.
 The publications were published after their death and they still received credit for naming the plants.
 I don’t believe that is the case here.
 Someone just made an error and others followed.

 The genus, Echeveria DC., was named and described by Augustin Pyramus de Candolle in Prodromus Systematis Naturalis Regni Vegetabilis in 1828.

-Plants of the World Online lists 197 species in the Echeveria genus (as of 8-20-21 when this page was last updated).
+As of 11-18-21 when this page was last updated, Plants of the World Online lists 197 species in the Echeveria genus.
 It is a member of the plant family Crassulaceae with 36 genera.
 Those numbers could change as updates are made by POWO.

 I brought my first Echeveria nodulosa home from Mast’s Greenhouse in the spring of 2016.
 It was really neat and I never had an Echeveria quite like this one.
 I was doing some experimenting with succulents in one of my beds, so I put this Echeveria in the ground, pot and all, in the bed behind the foundation of my grandparent’s old house.
 I know that sounds weird, but the plant will have to be brought inside for the winter and it is easier to just pull out the pot if it doesn’t work out in that spot.
 This may have been OK except for one thing… The Marigold ‘Brocade’ decided to take over while I got busy with other things.
 I basically forgot about the two Echeveria I had put in the bed and when I remembered, the bugs had all but destroyed them.
 You would think the smell of the Marigolds would have deterred the bugs.
 Anyway, I took the pots up and put them on the plant tables with the other succulents.
 When cooler temps came, I took the potted plants inside.
 Unfortunately, my Echeveria nodulosa never fully recovered and didn’t make it through the winter.